thehottgame/TheHoTTGame/Trinitarianism/README.md

 Trinitarianism
 ==============
-By the end of this arc we will have 'a place to do maths'.
+By the end of this arc we will (almost) have 'a place to do maths'.
 The 'types' that will populated this 'place' will have three interpretations:
  - Proof theoretically, with types as propositions